 \section{Related Work}

-\revrewrite{\paragraph{KV Offloading.} InfiniGen~\cite{infinigen} speculatively prefetches critical KV entries to minimize GPU-to-CPU transfer overhead.
+\revrewrite{\paragraph{KV Offloading.} InfiniGen~\cite{infinigen} speculatively prefetches critical KV entries to minimize CPU-to-GPU transfer overhead.
 Neo~\cite{neo} and FlexInfer~\cite{flexinfer} extend memory capacity by offloading KV caches to host memory or SSD.
 These methods primarily optimize the spatial placement and movement of KV data to reduce transfer latency. \ours{} follows a similar motivation but performs placement decisions online, adapting KV allocations at runtime according to batch composition and token-level latency feedback.

-\paragraph{Pruning and Compression.} Structural pruning and quantization offer another way to reduce KV cache footprints on GPUs.
-H2O~\cite{h2o} and StreamingLLM~\cite{streamllm} prune less critical KV entries, KIVI~\cite{kivi} employs asymmetric quantization, and MiniCache~\cite{minicache} merges similar KV states across layers.
-Although effective in reducing memory usage, these methods risk degrading model accuracy.
-In contrast, \ours{} does not alter model quality. } \paragraph{\revminor{Recomputation.}} \revminor{Recomputation rematerializes KV states rather than transferring them, but prior work has focused on the prefill stage for reusing historical prompt contexts.
+\paragraph{Pruning and Compression.} Structural pruning and quantization reduce KV cache footprints on GPUs.
+StreamingLLM~\cite{streamllm} and H2O~\cite{h2o} prune less critical KV entries, KIVI~\cite{kivi} employs asymmetric quantization, and MiniCache~\cite{minicache} merges similar KV states across layers.
+Although effective in reducing memory usage, these methods risk degrading model accuracy. } \paragraph{\revminor{Recomputation.}} \revminor{Recomputation rematerializes KV states rather than transferring them, but prior work has focused on the prefill stage for reusing historical prompt contexts.
 HCache~\cite{hcache} reconstructs KV states with activations that are lightweight in MHA models.
 CachedAttention~\cite{cachedattention} reuses or recomputes KV states across conversation turns to avoid redundant transfers.
-Although such recomputation could be applied to the decode stage, its effectiveness is still limited to MHA models.
-ORBITFLOW is primarily evaluated on modern GQA models, where activations are no longer lightweight.
+Although such recomputation could be applied to the decode stage, its effectiveness is still limited to MHA models. \ours{} is primarily evaluated on modern GQA models, where activations are no longer lightweight.
 However, in MHA models, combining KV offloading with recomputation may yield synergistic effects.}